ajs/tools/docs/_posts/2019-07-15-ackermann-challenge.md

 published: true
 ---

-This week's Perl Weekly Challenge is to produce reductions of Ackermann functions.
+This week's first Perl Weekly Challenge is to produce reductions of Ackermann functions.
 If you've never run into the Ackermann function, it's a mathematical construct (actually a family of them, but we'll focus on the one in the challenge) that is described as a function that takes two integers.
 Its result is either an integer or some combinations of Ackermann functions.
 Here is the statement of the puzzle that explains a
 bit:

+## Perl Weekly Challenge 017.1

 > Create a script to demonstrate Ackermann function.
 The Ackermann function is defined as below, m and n are positive number: